-The problems facing a well-developed and attractive 16-year-old with an independent outlook on the world are explored in “A Big Girl Like You,” which centers on a natural perf by Mercedes Cecchetto in the leading role.
-Distribution outside Francophone countries will be limited, though there are opportunities for TV slotting in some territories.
+The problems facing a well-developed and very attractive 16-year-old with an independent outlook on the world are explored in “A Big Girl Like You,” which centers on a delightfully natural performance by Mercedes Cecchetto in the leading role.
+Though this catalogue of teenage problems is given freshness by writer-director Christophe Blanc’s sensitive direction, the basic themes have probably been explored so many times before that distribution outside Francophone countries will be limited, though there are opportunities for TV slotting in some territories.

 Sabine (Cecchetto) attends a live-in catering school in a provincial town near the home of her parents.
 She enjoys the company of her girlfriends, but she’s a natural rebel who resents the discipline the school attempts to exert on the students.
 Above all, she craves freedom and a life in Paris working as a model or a photographer.